jasongrimes/jekyll-chapterbook/README.md

 The `chapter-vars.html` helper sets a number of variables related to chapters and parts which can be accessed in markdown files or Liquid templates.
-It can also render the variables for inspection, for debugging.
+It can also render the variables for inspection, to help with debugging.

 Parameters:
 - `id`: The `page.id` of the chapter page for which to set variables.